 hours_sitting, but we have to specify levels.
 To use a different illustration, if the initial health benefits of LDL reduction can largely be seen by getting down to 140 mg/dL, with a subsequent boost by getting down to 120 mg/dL, we can use the healthcare.ai PIP framework to handle this type of multiple baseline setup.

-Which variables to use
+Caveats and which variables to use

-Selecting the right variables to use as modifiable variables can greatly affect the usefulness of the recommendations.
+Overall, selecting the right variables to use as modifiable variables can greatly affect the usefulness of the recommendations.
 Here are a few issues to keep in mind:

 - Beware of correlation: The counterfactual predictions involve only modifying one variable at a time.
 If you have several predictor variables that are strongly correlated then the recommendations may not accurately reflect reality.